 After your tattoo is healed, from now on, you will always want to protect it from the sun’s ultraviolet rays.
 Before spending a lot of time in excessive heat, protect your tattoo with a minimum 30SPF sunblock.
 The better you take care of your tattoo, the better it will look, and the longer it will last!

 You should come to your appointment, showered, well fed, and hydrated.
-Feel free to bring with you any comfort items: pillow, music, reading, snacks, etc — it is reccomended.
+Feel free to bring with you any comfort items: pillow, music, reading, snacks, etc — it is recommended.
 You should also get adequate sleep the night prior.
 It is best to not wedge the appointment between any other obligations!
 Please refrain from coming into the shop intoxicated.
 Avoid being tattooed after any excessive drinking 3 days around the appointment date, and avoid using any blood thinners prior and during the appointment.